 Another example might be:

-pick up once a month for a total of 5 distributions over five months
+pick up once a month for a total of 5 distributions over 5 months

 Payment in Full: Pay for your share all at once at sign up.
-Many of our biggest expenses occur in the fall, so by paying upfront, you are directly helping us cover costs like processing and butchery to (quite literally) make the bacon that will end up on your table.
+Many of our biggest expenses occur in the spring and fall, so by paying upfront, you are directly helping us cover costs like animal purchasing, processing and butchery to (quite literally) make the bacon that will end up on your table.

 Half Now, Half Later: Pay half at sign up and the other half by your first pick-up date.